 ● Fall 2019 – Course offering

-● Faculty, program coordinators, and DAAs involved in a shared program will be encouraged to identify a shared course that could be part of an innovative TLT design process.
+● Faculty, program coordinators, and DAAs involved in a shared program were encouraged to identify a shared course that could be part of an innovative TLT design process.

-● A proposal review committee will be lead by The Director of Collaborative Programs.
+● A proposal review committee was lead by The Director of Collaborative Programs.

 ● Proposal decisions will be announced February, 2019.